Delve.ai

 Every step that your customer interacts with you on your website is called a touchpoint.
 Finding them will help you understand the decisions that customers take.
 If you find that a particular touchpoint results in a lot of people leaving the website, then there is something undesirable at that stage.
 If someone is spending a lot of time at a particular touchpoint, it is either because they are not able to figure out how to reach the next step or they are interested in it.

 Also, your customer interaction points or touchpoints are not just on your website, but every place that a customer comes across.
-It could be your ad, social media handles, forums, third party-sites, reading your blog, page which shows your pricing, etc. Think of any place where your brand is visible to a customer and that is a touchpoint.
+It could be your ad, social media handles, forums, third party-sites, reading your blog, page which shows your pricing, etc. Think of any place where your brand is visible to a customer and that is a touchpoint – AI customer journeys can help you optimize these touchpoints.

 Collect your findings